Killing of Muammar Gaddafi: Events

-After the fall of Tripoli to forces of the opposition National Transitional Council (NTC) in August 2011, Gaddafi and his family escaped the Libyan capital.
+After the fall of Tripoli to forces of the opposition NTC in August 2011, Gaddafi and his family escaped the Libyan capital.
 He was widely rumored to have taken refuge in the south of the country.
 In fact, Gaddafi had fled in a small convoy to Sirte on the day Tripoli fell.
 His son, Mutassim Gaddafi, followed in a second convoy.

-On 19 October 2011, Libya's prime minister, Mahmoud Jibril, said that the former leader was believed to be in the southern desert, reestablishing his government among pro-Gaddafi tribes in the region.
+On 19 October 2011, Libya's prime minister, Mahmoud Jibril, said that Gaddafi was believed to be in the southern desert, reestablishing his government among pro-Gaddafi tribes in the region.
 By that point, the NTC had just taken control of the pro-Gaddafi town of Bani Walid and were close to taking control of Gaddafi's home town, the tribal heartland of Sirte, east of Tripoli.
 According to most accounts, Gaddafi had been with heavily armed regime loyalists in several buildings in Sirte for several months as NTC forces took the city.
 Mansour Dhao, a member of Gaddafi's inner circle and leader of the regime's People's Guard, said that Gaddafi was "very delusional" and complained about the lack of electricity and water.
 Attempts to persuade him to flee the country and give up power were ignored.
 As the last loyalist district of Sirte fell, Gaddafi and other members of the government tried to flee.

 About 08:30 local time (06:30 UTC) on 20 October 2011, Gaddafi, his army chief Abu-Bakr Yunis Jabr, his security chief Mansour Dhao, and a group of loyalists tried to escape in a convoy of 75 vehicles.
 A Royal Air Force Panavia Tornado during a reconnaissance mission spotted the convoy moving fast, after NATO forces intercepted a satellite phone call made by Gaddafi.